braxtons12/Cnx/README.md

 ### Performance

 I know, you're probably thinking "So, something that nice can't be fast right?
 What's the cost?"
 And the answer is: not necessarily anything.
-Yes there is a performance hit to use all the functionality available, but it's small compared to the increased ergonomics and composability gained from using the library's features.
+Generally, performance is faster than traditional standard C functionality, even with the increased ergonomics and composability gained from using the library's features.

+We have two benchmarks to showcase this.
+The first pits `println` against `printf` from the standard library.
+The second pits the Cnx file API against the standard library's `fprintf`.
+For the code used for each benchmark and more detailed results (Std.
+Dev., Median, individual runs), see the project/code in the "benchmark" subfolder.

-The implementation of `println` makes heavy use of most of the functionality presented in the example
-(except for `CnxRange(T)`), as well as the `Result(T)` type, which means it's using most of the facilities currently provided by the library.
-So, lets look at a benchmark comparing the relative speed of `println` to `printf`.
+The implementation of `println` makes heavy use of most of the functionality presented in the example (except for `CnxRange(T)`), as well as the `Result(T)` type, which means it's using many of the facilities currently provided by the library.
+Meanwhile, the file API uses everything `println` does, in addition to providing a safer and more ergonomic API for file manipulation than the standard library, while also taking better advantage of features like buffering to further improve performance.
+So, lets start by taking a look at the benchmark comparing the relative speed of `println` to `printf`.

-This benchmark consisted of printing out N strings to `stdout` consisting of:
+This benchmark consisted of printing out N strings to `stdout`, each consisting of:

 - the Mth multiple of 1024, unsigned
 - the Mth multiple of negative 1024